yjingj/BGW-xWAS-SS/README.md

 #### Input arguments
 - `--wkdir` : Specify a working directory
-- `--gene_name` : Specify the gene name that should be the same used in `GeneExpFile`
+- `--gene_name` : Gene name that should be the same used in `GeneExpFile`
-- `-GeneExpFile` : Specify gene expression file directory
+- `-GeneExpFile` : Gene expression file directory
 - `--Genome_Seg_Filehead` : Directory of the file containing a list of fileheads of segmented genotype files
 - `--p_thresh` : Specify p-value threshold for pruning, default `1e-5`
 - `--max_blocks` : Specify the maximum number of genome blocks for jointly training gene expression prediction models, default `100`